orbs-network/pbft-typescript/README.md

 - [V] Remove node types from the tests
 - [V] PBFT onLeaderChange should count itself
 - [V] Generate new block via a blocks provider?
+- [ ] the onElected will trigger new-view more than once
+- [ ] on new-view the new leader is not counting itself (not logging the PP before sending the new-view)
 - [ ] implement new-view
 - [ ] we should have a timer for each view. new-view shouldn't restart a timer if it's already started.
 - [ ] term should be taken from the height of the latest block and not do ++ on commit.